 This could mean two barrels or it could mean 2000 barrels in a batch.
 There is no legal definition for this term.
 The brand themselves determine what this means.
 Take this meaning with a grain of salt.
 It really is only helpful to differentiate between the products the brand makes from each other.

 None of these terms have any legal significance with regard to the whiskey production.
 Since there isn’t consensus among the whiskey community, you should take a close look at claims of a “craft, handcrafted, or craft by hand” product.
 They often lead to more questions than answers.

 Years often appear on whiskey bottles.
 Pay attention to whether they have vintage dates (year of distillation) or release dates (year of bottling).
 Some whiskeys have both on their bottles.
 Do a math equation and you’ll have your age statement.

-Brands which often include vintage dates: Balblair, Glenrothes, and Glen Garioch.
+Vintage date examples: Balblair, Glenrothes, and Glen Garioch.

-Brands which often include release dates: Diageo Special Release Single Malts, Buffalo Trace Antique Collection.
+Release dates examples: Diageo Special Release Single Malts, Buffalo Trace Antique Collection.